Market Snapshot

 Company Profiles

-Uber Technologies Inc. enters the chauffeur segment not as a traditional operator but as a platform deploying its 171 million Monthly Active Platform Consumers and USD 54.1 Billion Q4 2025 Gross Bookings base as distribution infrastructure, per Uber Investor Relations.
-The March 2026 launch of Uber Elite — an invitation-only tier above Uber Black featuring commercially licensed chauffeurs and luxury vehicles under three years old — combined with the Blacklane acquisition, signals a deliberate move to own the premium ground transport stack from booking to execution.
+Uber Technologies Inc. enters the chauffeur segment not as a traditional operator but as a platform deploying its 171 million Monthly Active Platform Consumers and USD 54.1 Billion Q4 2025 Gross Bookings base as distribution infrastructure.
+Also, in March 2026 launch of Uber Elite, an invitation-only tier above Uber Black featuring commercially licensed chauffeurs and luxury vehicles under three years old combined with the Blacklane acquisition, signals a deliberate move to own the premium ground transport stack from booking to execution.

 Carey International positions itself as a specialist in corporate and government ground transport with a managed services model that prioritizes compliance, duty of care, and global account management over consumer-facing app adoption.
 This approach serves multinational corporations and government clients whose procurement requirements favor structured contracts over platform-based bookings.
 Carey's strategic positioning becomes more defensible as platform operators commoditize the consumer-facing premium tier while corporate procurement standards remain relationship-dependent.